If you have an SEN enquiry please contact the school office on 01473 728372 and they will put you in touch with Mrs Ridall, the school's SENCO.

 - Health diagnosis through a doctor or paediatrician

 As a school we measure progress in learning against National and age related expectations.
 The class teacher continuously assesses each child and notes where they are improving and where further help is needed.
 As a school we track progress on entry from Reception class through to Year 6 using a variety of different methods including National curriculum levels and Foundation Stage Profiles.

 Children who are not making progress or who are experiencing difficulties are picked up at our termly pupil progress meetings and ways of supporting them to overcome barriers to learning are discussed.

 How will St Marys support my child with SEND?

-Our SENCO will closely monitor all provision and progress of any child requiring extra support across the school.
+Our SENDCo will closely monitor all provision and progress of any child using the graduated approach (access, plan, do, review) requiring extra support across the school.
 The class teacher will oversee, plan and work with each child with SEND in their class and to make sure progress is made in every area.
 There may be a Teaching Assistant (TA) working with your child either individually or as part of a group, if this is seen as necessary by the class teacher.
 The regularity of these sessions will be explained to parents when the support starts.

-We also hold termly SEN Drop-In sessions hosted by the SEND Governor and SENCO to support with any concerns and to signpost to outside agencies as needed.
+We also hold termly SEN Drop-In sessions hosted by the SEND Governor and SENDCo to support with any concerns and to signpost to outside agencies as needed.